ssyarlag/election-blog/content/post/2024-10-16-week-7-ground-game/index.md

 <sup></sup> + p &lt; 0.1, * p &lt; 0.05, ** p &lt; 0.01, *** p &lt; 0.001</td></tr></tfoot>
 </table>

 This regression confirms my previous assumptions -- metrics of campaign activity alone largely do not appear to have a significant effect on turnout.
-However, one important exception to this is the number of total offices driving overall turnout in a statistically significant manner.
+However, one important exception to this is the number of total offices (and a greater number of Democratic offices relative to Republican offices) driving overall turnout in a statistically significant manner.
 This latter result seems to align with Darr and Levendusky's findings that field offices increase turnout (4).
 However, it is interesting to note that campaign events, unintuitively, appear to decrease turnout, though this result is not statistically significant.

 Again, it is important to emphasize that this effect may have been limited because of the time difference between the campaign activities and the measure of turnout.
 To address this, I also produced a map of campaign events in 2020, compared again with the same map of turnout from before below.
 Unfortunately, we do not have field office data from 2020, making comparing all three metrics impossible.